pgeu/pgeu-system/docs/confreg/emails.md

 [registration class](registrations#typesandclasses)), individual
 attendees or speakers of sessions (who may or may not later become attendees)..
-Emails sent using this function will both be sent as an email to the attendee *and* optionally listed on the registration dashboard for those that have registered.
-This means that attendees who sign up *after* the email is sent will **also** be able to view the emails, assuming they are sign up in a way that matches the criteria.
+Emails sent using this function will both be sent as an email to the attendee *and* listed on the registration dashboard for those that have registered.
+This means that attendees who sign up *after* the email is sent will **also** be able to view the emails, assuming they are signed up in a way that matches the criteria and use the same email address when doing so.

 If emails are sent to a recipient that has not yet registered (typically sent so somebody who has submitted a talk on the call for